Off Colors: Plot

 Continuing immediately after "The Trial", Steven Universe (Zach Callison) and Lars Barriga (Matthew Moy) escape the Diamonds via the abandoned lower area of Homeworld.
 They are spotted by Shattering Robonoids, Gem-hunting robots that attack them.
 A Gem called the Rutile Twins (Ashly Burch), who has two conjoined bodies from the waist up, helps save them.
 The Twins lead Steven and Lars to what they describe as a place "where those who don't belong... belong".
 They are led to an enormous abandoned Kindergarten where the Rutile Twins call out the other Gems in hiding: a fusion named Rhodonite (Enuka Okuma), who is fearful that they have been followed; an orange Sapphire called Padparadscha (Erica Luttrell), who can only predict the "future" after it has already occurred; and a large fusion called Fluorite (Kathy Fisher).
 These Gems are dubbed "Off-Colors" for their differences, unusual formation, or aberrant behavior, which are seen as defective by Gem Homeworld standards; if caught, they would be shattered.

 Three Robonoids appear as everyone scrambles to hide.
-Since Lars is not a Gem, the Robonoids can't detect him, and he risks himself to protect the others, throwing rocks at the Robonoids and blocking their scanners with his body.
+Since Lars is not a Gem, the Robonoids cannot detect him, and he risks himself to protect the others, throwing rocks at the Robonoids and blocking their scanners with his body.
 Steven destroys two of the Robonoids by reflecting their beams with his shield, and Lars jumps onto the third, hitting it with a broken stalactite.
 Lars thrusts the stalactite into the Robonoid, causing it to explode.
 The explosion results in Lars' body being flung against a rock column, killing him.

 Devastated, Steven tearfully cradles Lars' body to his chest, his tears falling onto Lars' face.
 As Steven's tears are absorbed into his skin, Lars' body starts to glow bright pink.
 As the glowing fades, Lars comes back to life, now with a scar through one eye, as well as pink skin and hair.